nebnamwen/buttonbox_c/README.txt

 a single press of TAB; config will be read until a line not ending in \
 is encountered.
 The \ must a separate token delimited by whitespace.

+Sections of config files can also be assigned to the function keys F1-F12, which will be applied without blocking or pausing sound output.
+See "managing config files" below for more information.

 Clauses are separated by whitespace.
 Blank lines or lines beginning with a # are ignored.